richo/zephyros/README.md

 *The OS X window manager for hackers*

-* Current version: **3.1**
+* Current version: **4.0**
 * Requires: OS X 10.7 and up
 * Download: get [.zip file](https://raw.github.com/sdegutis/zephyros/master/Builds/Zephyros-LATEST.app.tar.gz), unzip, right-click app, choose "Open"

 #### Basics

-At it's core, Zephyros just runs quietly in your menu bar, and runs your config script.
+At it's core, Zephyros just runs quietly in your menu bar, and runs your script.
 You typically use this script to bind global hot keys to do stuff, often window-manager-type things.

 #### Supported languages

+As of version 4.0, scripts can be written in **any language** that can talk JSON over TCP.

+The app comes packaged with convenience libs for these languages:

 - Ruby 2.0
-- JavaScript
-- CoffeeScript 1.6.2
+- Go
-- anything that compiles to JS (see [altjs.org](http://altjs.org/) and [this guy's list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS))
-- coming soon:
+- Clojure
 - Python
-    - Nu
-    - Lua (maybe)
+- node.js

 #### API Docs